 The TBB is operated by the Institute of Pathology as joint facility of the University of Bern and the Inselspital.

-Patients of the Inselspital can contribute to the further development of medical research by giving their consent.
+Patients of the Inselspital can contribute to the progression of medical research by giving their consent to include their biological samples into the biobank.